Oculus (film): Production

-Oculus was produced by Blumhouse Productions, WWE Studios, MICA Entertainment, Mist Entertainment, and Intrepid Pictures.
+Oculus was produced by Intrepid Pictures, MICA Entertainment, WWE Studios, and Blumhouse Productions.
 During the scene in which the mirror is up for auction, the auctioneer mentions that the item was "recovered from the Levesque estate", a reference to WWE wrestler Triple H, whose real name is Paul Michael Levesque.

 Development

-The film is based on Flanagan's earlier 2005 short horror film, Oculus: Chapter 3 – The Man with the Plan.
+Oculus is based on director, co-writer, and editor Mike Flanagan's earlier 2005 short horror film, Oculus: Chapter 3 – The Man with the Plan.
 The short contained only one setting, a single actor, and a mirror.
 The short became highly acclaimed, and interest quickly arose regarding the adaptation of the short into a feature.
-Initially, studios were interested in making the film in accordance with the found footage genre; however, Flanagan was opposed to this and passed on such offers.
+Initially, studios were interested in found footage format; however, Flanagan was opposed to this and passed on such offers.
 Eventually, Intrepid Pictures expressed interest in producing the film "as long as you don't do it found footage".

 Expanding the premise to a feature-length screenplay proved challenging, as Flanagan felt like he had "pushed the limit" of what could be done with the premise in the short.
 The solution Flanagan came across was to combine two storylines, past and present, intercut with one another.
 The idea was to "create a sense of distortion and disorientation that would be similar for the viewer as it was for Tim and Kaylie in the room."
 In early drafts, it was difficult to distinguish between the two timelines, until the team hit upon the idea of writing all of the scenes from the past in italics.

 Inspired by the stories of H. P. Lovecraft, Flanagan chose to not explain the mirror's origins, explaining that he liked how Lovecraftian literature often seemed to be an "alien force that if you even were to try to comprehend it completely it would drive you mad."
 He expanded: "Evil in the world doesn't have an answer."

 Casting

-On July 12, 2012, it was announced that Karen Gillan, known for her work in Doctor Who and Outcast, had been cast in the lead role of Oculus.
+On July 12, 2012, it was announced that Karen Gillan had been cast in the lead role of Oculus.
 On September 20, 2012, Katee Sackhoff joined the cast as Marie, the mother of Gillan's character Kaylie.
 When writing the script for Oculus, the character of Kaylie was based on Sackhoff's work on Battlestar Galactica, and Flanagan was drawn to Gillan based on her work on Doctor Who.

 Brenton Thwaites was the last of the main cast to sign on to Oculus, joining the project on October 5, 2012, after shooting for the production had already begun.

 Filming

-On October 27, 2012, filming wrapped in Fairhope, Alabama, after three weeks.
+On October 27, 2012, filming concluded in Fairhope, Alabama, after three weeks.